-2.8 Commencement of VPA PA
+2.8.Commencement of VPA

-A VPA PA is in force:
+A VPA is in force:

-- from the date on which the last of the parties execute the VPA PA, - if each party executes a separate copy of the VPA PA, the date on which the executed copies are exchanged, or - if specifically defined in the VPA PA.
+- from the date on which the last of the parties execute the VPA, - if each party executes a separate copy of the VPA, the date on which the executed copies are exchanged, or - if specifically defined in the VPA.

-2.9 Recurrent charges
+2.9.
+Recurrent charges

-The Council may request Developers, through a VPA PA, to make development contributions towards the recurrent costs of public facilities such as for maintenance or landscaping.
-Details regarding recurrent charges will need to be negotiated between Council and the Developer and documented within the VPA PA.
+The Council may request Developers, through a VPA, to make development contributions towards the recurrent costs of public facilities such as for maintenance or landscaping.
+Details regarding recurrent charges will need to be negotiated between Council and the Developer and documented within the VPA.

-Council will consider the need for recurrent charges on a case by case basis, based on the type of benefits to be delivered through the VPA PA.
+Council will consider the need for recurrent charges on a case by case basis, based on the type of benefits to be delivered through the VPA.
 Recurrent costs may be applied for a limited period or in perpetuity.

-Where the public facility primarily serves the development to which the VPA PA relates or neighbouring development, the arrangement for recurrent funding may be in perpetuity.
+Where the public facility primarily serves the development to which the VPA relates or neighbouring development, the arrangement for recurrent funding may be in perpetuity.

-Where the public facility or public benefit is intended to serve the wider community, the VPA PA will only require the Developer to make contributions towards the recurrent costs of the facility until a sufficient public revenue stream is established to support the ongoing costs of the facility.
+Where the public facility or public benefit is intended to serve the wider community, the VPA will only require the Developer to make contributions towards the recurrent costs of the facility until a sufficient public revenue stream is established to support the ongoing costs of the facility.

-2.10 Expenditure of monetary contributions
+2.10.
+Expenditure of monetary contributions

-Where more than one Developer under different VPAs PA or pursuant to conditions of Development Consent imposed under s94 s7.11 or s94A s7.12 of the Act pays monetary contributions for a particular public purpose, the Council will pool the contributions and apply them towards the purpose when sufficient funds exist to do so.
+Where more than one Developer under different VPAs or pursuant to conditions of Development Consent imposed under s94 or s94A of the Act pays monetary contributions for a particular public purpose, the Council will pool the contributions and apply them towards the purpose when sufficient funds exist to do so.

-The Council may seek to include a provision in a VPA PA permitting money paid under the VPA PA to be pooled with monetary contributions paid under different VPAs PAs or pursuant to conditions of Development Consent imposed under s94 s7.11 or s94A s7.12 of the Act agreement and applied towards a different public purposes for which it was required if the Council reasonably considers that the public interest would be better served by applying the monetary contributions towards that other purpose.
+The Council may seek to include a provision in a VPA permitting money paid under the VPA to be pooled with monetary contributions paid under different VPAs or pursuant to conditions of Development Consent imposed under s94 or s94A of the Act agreement and applied towards a different public purposes for which it was required if the Council reasonably considers that the public interest would be better served by applying the monetary contributions towards that other purpose.
 Pooling may be appropriate to allow public benefits, particularly essential infrastructure, to be provided in a fair and equitable way.

-The Council is under no legal obligation, and will not under any circumstances, refund monetary contributions to a Developer that were paid to the Council under a VPA PA which exceed the funds necessary to for the public purpose for which they were paid.
+The Council is under no legal obligation, and will not under any circumstances, refund monetary contributions to a Developer that were paid to the Council under a VPA which exceed the funds necessary to for the public purpose for which they were paid.
 In such circumstances, the funds will be applied by the Council towards another public purpose in the Council's discretion having regard to the public interest prevailing at the time.

-2.11 Indexation
+2.11.
+Indexation

-All dollar amounts to which development contributions under a VPA PA apply are to be adjusted or indexed in accordance with the method of adjustment or indexation provided for in the Contributions Plan or, if the Contributions Plan does not apply or it is otherwise appropriate to do so, such other indexation method agreed to between Council and the Developer.
+All dollar amounts to which development contributions under a VPA apply are to be adjusted or indexed in accordance with the method of adjustment or indexation provided for in the Contributions Plan.

-If a Contributions Plan does not apply to development contributions under a VPA PA, \$ amounts relating to the contributions will be adjusted or indexed in accordance with the method agreed by negotiation between the Council and the Developer.
+If a Contributions Plan does not apply to development contributions under a VPA, \$ amounts relating to the contributions will be adjusted or indexed in accordance with the method agreed by negotiation between the Council and the Developer.

-2.12 Works contract
+2.12.
+Works contract

-The Developer will be required to submit to the Council for approval any draft contract with a third party for the carrying out of building or construction works under a VPA PA.
+The Developer will be required to submit to the Council for approval any draft contract with a third party for the carrying out of building or construction works under a VPA.

-2.13 Principal contractor warranties
+2.13.
+Principal contractor warranties

-Upon completion and delivery to the Council of works under a VPA PA, the Developer will be required to assign to the Council the principal contractor's warranties under building or construction contract.
+Upon completion and delivery to the Council of works under a VPA, the Developer will be required to assign to the Council the principal contractor's warranties under building or construction contract.

-2.14 Design & specification of works
+2.14.
+Design & specification of works